Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

    :alt:  none
    :width: 378px

-   Figure 1: Overview of the climate service tool UMEP (from Lindberg et al. 2018)
+   Overview of the climate service tool UMEP (from Lindberg et al. 2018)

 .. note:: This tutorial is currently designed to work with QGIS 2.18.
 It is recommended that you have a look at the tutorials :ref:`IntroductionToSuews` and :ref:`SuewsAdvanced` before you go through this tutrial.